MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-overview.md

 ms.reviewer: mayabishop
 ms.custom: references_regions

-# Intent: As an IT Pro, I want to understand how to use an Azure Managed Lustre file system xxx.
+# Intent: As an IT Pro, I want to understand how to use an Azure Managed Lustre file system.
 # Keyword:

 ---